Your small child, grandchild or favorite niece may be adorable.

 It’s never more charming in those early scenes, a little boy obsessed with Batman and his tiny girlfriend who thinks he’s “half a Superman.”
 Setting up the reality we’re dealing with her is the amusing part of Marco Banfonti’s film.
 How such a baby is born, literally tethered by the umbilical cord, how a working poor mother and grandmother adapt and take babyproofing their dumpy apartment for a child who float (nailing padded quilts to the ceiling), those dominate the first act.

 Agata?
 She’s Oscar’s first real experience of the world, and he is smitten.
 We know it cannot last.

-We know Italian TV will twist and contort Oscar’s life story and “gift” into something sensational.
-And we cna pretty much expect him to rebel against that.
+We know Italian TV will twist and contort Oscar’s life story and “gift” into something even more sensational.
+And we can pretty much expect him to rebel against that.